Symmetry-Aware Transformer-based Mirror Detection: Method

 \subsection{Loss Function}

 Our learning objective is defined by considering all scales.
-For each prediction map $\mathbf{P}_{i}$, we calculate the binary cross-entropy (BCE) loss \cite{de2005tutorial} between $\mathbf{P}_{i}$ and the ground-truth $\mathbf{M}$.
-The overall loss function $\mathcal{L}$ is then given as the summation of BCE loss for each prediction map,
+For each prediction map $\mathbf{P}_{i}$, we calculate the cross-entropy (CE) loss~\cite{de2005tutorial} between $\mathbf{P}_{i}$ and the ground-truth $\mathbf{M}$.
+The overall loss function $\mathcal{L}$ is then given as the summation of CE loss for each prediction map,

 where $w_i$ is the corresponding weight for the $i$-th layer.
 We empirically set the weight $w_i$ as [1.25, 1.25, 1.0, 1.5] according to the experimental results.